cheungdaven/old-home-page/_posts/2017-7-28-Summary-of Recommender System Surveys in recent years.md

 * Time-aware recommender systems: a comprehensive survey and analysis of existing evaluation protocols, 2014
 * A survey on context-aware recommender systems based on computational intelligence techniques, 2015
 * Context-aware recommender systems, 2011
+* A systematic review of scholar context-aware recommender systems, 2014
+* Context-aware systems: A literature review and classification, 2008

 ### Cross domain recommender system
 * Cross-domain collaborative filtering: A brief survey, 2011